 2. A trained psychologist is on hand to direct the discussions and ensure that the sessions are productive.

 3. Costs may be reduced as you are participating in a group session.

 4. You are meeting with others at various stages of the same journey as you.
-Sessions, such as couples counselling, can provide a wealth of experience that may resonate with your own situation.
+Sessions, such as couples counselling in Perth, can provide a wealth of experience that may resonate with your own situation.

 5. A degree of accountability is prevalent within the group.
 You can feel that you want to succeed because you feel a loyalty to the group.
 This has been proven, in many cases, to be the factor for success in a programme.

 6. Clinical psychology in group therapy relates to the well-being of the entire group.
 Its profile in today’s society is that of any other health service.
 We should not be afraid to seek out a professional when our mental health is at risk.
 We certainly would not ignore a pain or injured limb.
 Group therapy is a way to open up and heal our minds.